There is more to Angkor Wat than ruins. Take some time to explore Siem Reap Town

 Includes personal guide, private car and driver.
 Not included: admission costs (if any), meals or drinks.
 Please buy lunch for your guide.

 Where We Shine: Purple Dragon highlights unique and offbeat aspects of Cambodian life that most tourists overlook.
 We use only LGBT- friendly hotels, so couples never suffer embarrassing moments.
 Your tour is private, which gives you maximum flexibility and the undivided attention of our local guides.
-Our guests often remark that the highlight of their holiday was the charming company of our trained guides and their superlative insights into Cambodian culture.
+Our guests often tell us that the highlight of their holiday was the charming company of our trained guides and their superlative insights into Cambodian culture.